-Operation and set-up theories of horizontal milling machines and surface grinders.
-Milling topics covered include face milling, rough and finish milling.
-Surface grinding topics include selection of grinding wheels, coolant and work-holding options.
-The basic theories of arc, MIG and TIG welding will also be covered.
+Covers the operation and set-up theories of horizontal milling machines and surface grinders.
+Milling topics covered include face milling, rough, and finish milling.
+Surface grinding topics include selection of grinding wheels, coolant, and work holding options.
+General shop tools and procedures covered will include the arbor press, hydraulic press, countersinking, counterboring, and reaming.
+Also, a basic introduction to computer numerical control machines will be discussed.
+The basic theories of arc, MIG, and TIG welding will also be covered.

-Operation and set-up of the horizontal milling machines and surface grinders will be applied in the shop.
-Milling operations will include face milling, rough and finish milling.
+Classroom theory on the operation and set-up of the horizontal milling machines and surface grinders will be applied in the shop.
+Milling operations will include face milling, rough, and finish milling.
 Surface grinder operations will include block squaring and angle grinding.
-The fundamental operations of arc, MIG and TIG welding will be covered.
+The fundamental operations of arc, MIG, and TIG welding will be covered.